Murder of Sierah Joughin: Allegations and defense summary

 The prosecution alleged that Worley had watched pornography up until the crime was committed, as evidenced by his web browsing history.
 He ambushed Joughin after encountering her on County Road 6, struck her in the head with his motorcycle helmet (possibly knocking her unconscious and leaving DNA evidence on the helmet), and waited in the cornfield until it was dark.
 During this time, he called his brother to tell him his motorcycle had broken down, but prosecutors alleged he was next to Joughin in the cornfield when he placed the call.
 He then rode his motorcycle back home (less than five miles away), drove his van back to the crime scene (during which a witness noticed speeding), and transported her back to the barn at his residence.
 There he left some of her blood-stained clothes and physically assaulted, hog-tied, and gagged her with a plastic toy.
 At some point, she asphyxiated from the gag, which prosecutors alleged Worley intended, as it was inserted with enough force to break a tooth.
 Worley then transported her body to the cornfield close to his property, which he buried approximately two feet deep.

 Worley denied having ever encountered or assaulted Joughin.
 His defense argued that the evidence obtained from the barn, including the underwear, handcuffs, and BDSM-related items, were part of a pornography studio that Worley had intended to start.
 Worley claimed that he had left behind the helmet and other evidence found near Joughin's bicycle before the disappearance took place when his motorcycle had broken down on the side of the road.
-They alleged that because of the low concentration of Worley's DNA on the helmet, it may have been someone else who used it to assault Joughin.
+They alleged that because of the low concentration of Worley's DNA on the helmet, it might have been someone else who used it to assault Joughin.
 A witness saw a man crouched in a field wearing red shorts, but no red shorts were recovered at Worley's property, and his defense argued it, therefore, could not have been Worley in the cornfield.